oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/cudaSift/cudaSift_migration.md

-# SYCLomatic Tool: Migrate bitcracker APP
+# SYCLomatic Tool: Migrate cudaSift APP
 ## Use the command line to migrate large code base.
 The SYCLomatic project (the Open source version of Intel® DPC++ Compatibility Tool) can migrate project that contain multiple source and header files.
 | Optimized for         | Description